BernardoMesa/dsp/05a-python.md

 How are Python lists and tuples similar and different?
 Which will work as keys in dictionaries?
 Why?

+>> Both lists and tuples are ordered sequences and have an index.
->> Lists are dynamic sequence of items while tuples are static sequence of items.
+Lists are dynamic (modifiable) sequence of items while tuples are static sequence of items.

+Tuples will work as keys in dictionaries, while lists won't because lists do not have a valid 'hash' method.

 ---